mortenarendt/VagTransfer/results_and_figures.md

 Functions for transfer models
 -----------------------------

 Here, we have a bunch of internal function with specific algorithms.
+Additionally, three functions as individual R-scripts are used, namely: getTransferStats.R, getWinnerStats.R and inferenceTransferStat.R.

 ``` r
 gt <- function(x){